 You do need to bear in mind though that these income streams will require both time and trial and error to establish.

-They’re probably more feasible as an option if you have a financial buffer zone, and time to experiment.
+So if you’re like most Americans and have a lot of debt, these options are probably more feasible if you have a financial buffer zone and time to experiment.

 Freelancing has one clear advantage when it comes to earning a bit of extra money.

 It’s flexible by definition.